highcharts/highcharts-editor/README.md

 We strongly encourage you to use the pre-built stable versions of the editor.

-You can find these here [here](https://github.com/highcharts/highcharts-editor/releases).
+You can find these [here](https://github.com/highcharts/highcharts-editor/releases).

 **Cloning and building the repository**